-Employers are hard-pressed to find new ways to manage rising healthcare costs and improving employee health.
-Handling and processing complex healthcare data is, in itself, resource intensive – eligibility, medical claims, prescription claims, biometrics, plan data and expenses, wellness programs, etc. Many turn to third parties to zero in on how to best spend healthcare benefit dollars and realize both reduced costs and a healthier workforce.
+Employers are hard-pressed to find new ways to manage rising healthcare costs and improve employee health.
+Handling and processing complex healthcare data is resource intensive – eligibility, medical claims, prescription claims, biometrics, plan data and expenses, wellness programs, etc. Many turn to third parties to zero in on how to best spend healthcare benefit dollars and realize both reduced costs and a healthier workforce.
 Strategic use of data and analytics by this leading third-party administrator (TPA) is critical to delivering value and innovation to its growing employer client base.
-See how PilotFish’s Healthcare Integration Solutions and its eiConsole for EDI X12 provide a competitive edge.
+See how PilotFish’s Healthcare Integration Solutions and its eiConsole for X12 EDI provide a competitive edge.

 PilotFish, Inc., a leader in healthcare integration, was selected for its EDI integration solution that successfully addresses the complexity and issues inherent at every stage of healthcare EDI data exchange.
-PilotFish’s eiConsole for EDI X12 incorporates over 17 years of deep expertise in EDI structures and data mapping to seamlessly ensure data quality and reliability.
-With PilotFish’s eiConsole for EDI X12, EDI transactions are all parsed and mapped simply and quickly – regardless of format and source.
+PilotFish’s eiConsole for X12 EDI incorporates over 19 years of deep expertise in EDI structures and data mapping to seamlessly ensure data quality and reliability.
+With PilotFish’s eiConsole for X12 EDI, EDI transactions are all parsed and mapped simply and quickly – regardless of format and source.
 The selection group was impressed by the PilotFish integration engine’s built-in capabilities for incoming data translation, outgoing transaction construction, acknowledgment generation, process orchestration and scheduling.

 Being on time and on budget achieved kudos for performance from the executive suite.
 Rapid EDI 834 integration proved to be “no problem” as predicted!
 In just a few weeks, by leveraging PilotFish’s ease-of-use, the team of 2 (one solution architect from PilotFish’s professional services team and one of the client’s business analysts) completed the initial 834 benefit enrollment project successfully.
 The speed and efficiency corroborated the selection team’s decision that PilotFish would optimize both financial and IT resources early in adoption.